fabric/fabric/sites/docs/tutorial.rst

     Connection('deploy@web1:2202')

-`.Connection` objects' methods tend to return subclasses of `invoke.runners.Result`, such as `.CommandResult`, exposing all sorts of data about what action was taken, what happened during and after it ran, and so forth.
+`.Connection` objects' methods usually return instances of `invoke.runners.Result` (or subclasses thereof) which expose all sorts of data about what action was taken, what happened while (and after) it ran, and so forth.

 Transfer files